Helena (A Midsummer Night's Dream)

-Helena is one of the four fictional young lovers – the others being Demetrius, Lysander, Hermia – featured in William Shakespeare's iconic play A Midsummer Night's Dream.
+Helena is one of four young lovers – the others being Demetrius, Lysander, Hermia – featured in William Shakespeare's play A Midsummer Night's Dream.

 Role in A Midsummer Night's Dream

 Helena, the daughter of Nedar, is the lifelong friend of Hermia (to whom she often compares herself).
-Before the events of the play, Helena was betrothed to the nobleman Demetrius, but she was jilted when his affections turned to Hermia.
-Despite this, Helena's abiding love for Demetrius remains consistent throughout the play.
-Hermia and her suitor, Lysander, confide in Helena that they plan to elope.
-In the hopes that she will gain back some of Demetrius' respect, Helena tells him of Hermia and Lysander's plans, and they follow the escaping lovers into the forest.
+Before the events of the play, Helena was betrothed to the nobleman Demetrius, but she was rejected when his affections turned to Hermia.
+Despite this, Helena maintained an abiding love for Demetrius.
+Hermia confides in Helena that she plans to elope with a man called Lysander.
+Helena tells Demetrius of Hermia and Lysander's plans and, together, they follow the eloping lovers.

-Though Demetrius is deliberately cruel towards her, Helena remains true to her devotion.
-Her ardor catches the attention of Oberon, who commands that Puck enchant Demetrius so that he will fall back in love with Helena.
+Though Demetrius is deliberately cruel towards her, Helena remains devoted to him.
+Her devotion catches the attention of Oberon, the king of the fairies.
+Oberon commands a spirit, Puck, to enchant Demetrius into falling back in love with Helena.
 When Puck mistakenly enchants a sleeping Lysander instead, Lysander wakes and falls instantly in love with Helena.
 He pursues a shocked and hurt Helena, deserting a sleeping Hermia.
-Oberon, trying to correct Puck's error, then puts the potion on Demetrius, who also falls in love with Helena.
-Helena is left confused and hurt by how cruel and unkind her closest friend and her two suitors have become.
-In the climatic fight, she and Hermia nearly come to blows while the two men fight over who is more worthy of Helena's affections.
+Oberon, trying to correct Puck's error, enchants Demetrius, who also falls in love with Helena.
+In the denouement, Helena and Hermia nearly come to blows while Lysander and Demetrius fight over who is more worthy of Helena's affections.